-Legislation specifies who is liable for damage caused and includes the producer, any person putting their name or brand on the product, importers from countries outside the European Union (EU), and anyone else in the supply chain who cannot identify where the product has come from.
+Legislation specifies who is liable for damage caused; this includes the producer, anyone who puts their name or brand on the product, importers from countries outside the European Union (EU), and anyone else in the supply chain who cannot identify where the product has come from.

 The Consumer Protection Act 1987 covers both the civil and criminal aspects of the safety of products.
 This guidance deals with only the civil aspects of the Act (in other words, the possibility of a claim for compensation), and these aspects are commonly known as 'product liability'.
 Information regarding the criminal aspects of the Act and the detail of the many product-specific regulations are available from your local trading standards service.

 In addition to claims under the Act, it may be possible for consumers to make claims for breach of contract or negligence when a product is unsafe.